List of DC Comics characters: I: Plastic Man villain

 The Ice Man was an unnamed ice delivery man who went rogue when refrigerators were invented and fought Plastic Man.

 L.E.G.I.O.N. villain

 The second Ice Man is an alien mercenary who can manipulate energy and heat.
 In Underworld Unleashed, he sells his soul to Neron in exchange for increased powers before being killed by him.

+Impala

+Impala is the name of two characters appearing in American comic books published by DC Comics.

+Impala

+Impala (M'Bulaze) is a politically minded Zulu warrior from South Africa.
+He helped the Flash dismantle a bomb in South Africa.
+After the events of Flashpoint, a rebooted version of Impala appeared with a new alter ego, Charles Mokose.
+While still retaining his previous power set, the nature of his abilities are described as "totemic" similarly to Vixen and her Tantu Totem.
+He also retains his membership into the Global Guardians, whose objective is to investigate problematic beings and objects of power and intervene before they warrant the attention of the Justice League.

+Kid Impala

+Kid Impala is a member of the Ultramarine Corps who first appeared in the Neh-Buh-Loh storyline from JLA: Classified #2.
+He later travels to a dystopian pocket universe called 'Qwewq' with the rest of the Ultramarines.

 Incubus

 Incubus is a demonic entity, the son of Azhmodeus and brother to the Succubus, that managed to conquer the Nightshade Dimension.
 However, he was killed due to the death his host by the Suicide Squad during a plot to place the Succubus possessing the Enchantress into another body to mate with his own sibling.

 Incubus in other media

 Incubus appears in Suicide Squad, portrayed by Alain Chanoine.

 Insomnia

 Insomnia, also known as Christopher Lukas, is a fictional character appearing in comic books published by DC Comics.
 Insomnia first appeared in an unnamed cameo appearance in Lazarus Planet: Dark Fate #1 (February 2023), before being fully revealed in Knight Terrors Special Edition #1 (May 2023).

 Insomnia is the main antagonist of Knight Terrors, in which he traps many heroes and villains in nightmares while searching for Doctor Destiny's Dreamstone.